 It is not possible to obtain a visa on the basis of savings in a bank account (even a very large amount of savings) or a potential student job in Belgium.

 The ULB has a procedure in place to assist students in obtaining their student visas through the deposit of living expenses in a blocked account in Belgium in advance of the visa application to demonstrate sufficient means of subsistence.
-Students who wish to avail themselves of this procedure are encouraged to apply for admission by March 1.
+Students who wish to avail themselves of this procedure should contact the LL.M. to set this up as soon as possible after admission but no later than 1 May.
 This will allow for sufficient time to complete the procedure and thereby maximize chances of obtaining the student visa in time for enrollment.